caligaris/azure-dev-day-app-service/README.md

 ![Web App](media/webapp_html.png)

-The web application does not require additional configuration to work, however in order to demonstrate how to setup application settings like connection strings or environment variables we are going to setup an environment variable that will be append to the Welcome message.
+The web application does not require additional configuration to work, however in order to demonstrate how to setup application settings like connection strings or environment variables we are going to setup an environment variable that will be appended to the Welcome message.

 1. From the Azure portal in the **App Service** view, under the **Settings** section navigate to the **Configuration** option.